-Based on analysis of the geographic distribution and citizen input, the HRTPO has defined specific outreach activities that include efforts to seek out, consider, and involve persons who have been traditionally underrepresented by existing transportation systems.
+Based on analysis of the geographic distribution and citizen input, the HRTPO has defined specific outreach activities that include efforts to seek out, consider, and involve persons who have been traditionally underserved by existing transportation systems, and underrepresented in the transportation planning process.
 Efforts are tailored within communities where traditionally underrepresented populations, specifically minority and/or low-income persons, live, work, and play.
 It is important to note, specific outreach approaches should be considered for each community.
 Listed below are outreach strategies the HRTPO implements:

-1. Publish ads and notices in newspapers, radio and other media, particularly media targeted to minority populations and low-income populations.
-2. Develop language-outreach strategies, as determined by the Limited English Proficiency (LEP) Plan.
-3. Hold public meetings in locations that are accessible to transit.
-4. Hold meetings outside of core business hours and in transit-accessible locations throughout the Hampton Roads region.
-5. Partnerships 6.
-Community Conversations 7.
-Coordination with schools
+1. Publish ads and notices in newspapers, radio and other media, particularly media targeted to minority populations and low-income populations; 2.
+Develop language-outreach strategies, as determined by the Limited English Proficiency (LEP) Plan; 3.
+Hold public meetings in locations that are accessible to transit; 4.
+Hold meetings outside of core business hours and in transit-accessible locations throughout the Hampton Roads region; 5.
+Partnerships; 6.
+Community Conversations; 7.
+Coordination with schools.